Everybody's talking about their trip to Conner Prairie.

 Conner Prairie Store

 Take history home with you!
-Discover pioneer and history books, educational items and games perfect for classroom use.
-Students will love the toys, games and other souvenirs.
-Looking for pioneer clothing?
-The Conner Prairie Store carries costumes for boys and girls that are perfect for heritage days.
-Call 317-776-6000 for more information.
+Discover history books, educational items and games perfect for classroom use.
+Students will love the toys and games of yesterday.

 Conner Prairie strives to provide an educational and fun experience for all guests.
 Please notify Guest Services if your group has anyone with special needs.